adamrossnelson/StataQuickReference/ReadMe.md

 ### 2.2.7.
 Lesser Known But Helpful

-`numlabel, add` With the `, add` option and no other arguments this command will operate on all categorical variables.
+`numlabel, add` Prefix numeric values to value labels.
+With the `, add` option and no other arguments this command will operate on all categorical variables.
 Helpful when displaying and inspecting data.

 `about` Displays information about your version of Stata.
+If you are running Stata for Windows, information about memory is also displayed.

-`sysdir` Query system directories
+`sysdir` Query/list system directories.

-`macro list` Displays information about your version and/or installation instance of Stata.
+`macro list` Displays a list of the current set of macros (both local and global) in memory.
+Also displays information about your version and/or installation instance of Stata.

 `creturn list` Displays information about your version, your computer, your installation, and a variety of system variables.
+From the manual " Stata's c-class, c(), contains the values of system parameters and settings, along with certain constants such as the value of pi. c() values may be referred to but may not be assigned."

+`set` Displays system settings.
+This collection of commands permits edits to system settings.

 ## 2.3.
 ProgArgs.do